ovska/FlameCsv/docs/docs/converters.md

 ```

 > [!WARNING]
-> Due to the dynamic code generation and reflection requirements of factories, they are not supported by the source generator.
+> Due to the dynamic code generation and reflection requirements of factories, they are not supported in NativeAOT applications.

 ## Custom